Nepalijack/CE4145-NLP-Comparative-Evaluation/README.md

-To run, open google colab or any other form you would prefer and run all the cells pip install -r requirements.txt
+To run, open google colab or any other form you would prefer and run all the cells

+Installation:

+pip install -r requirements.txt

+No need to install anything in Google Colab :D